appsmithorg/appsmith-docs/website/docs/reference/widgets/stat-box.md

 </dd>

 ## Reference properties
 These properties are not available in the property pane, but can be accessed using the dot operator in other widgets or JavaScript functions.
-For instance, to get the visibility status, you can use `Statbox1.isVisible`.
+For instance, to get the visibility status, you can use `Statsbox1.isVisible`.

-As the Stat Box widget works as a container, you can access the values of other widgets using their respective reference properties.
+As the Stats Box widget works as a container, you can access the values of other widgets using their respective reference properties.
 For example, to access the text value of a Text widget, you can use `Text1.text`.

 #### isVisible `boolean`
 <dd>